IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 Let's review this resource:

-- Recall that every resource in Openshift has a group, version, and kind.
+- Every resource in Openshift has a group, version, and kind.
 For the `Deployment` resource:
   - The group is `app`
   - The version is `v1`
   - The kind is `Deployment`